Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Data

 \subsection{Radio polarimetric observations}

 Ancillary radio polarimetric observations at $3$ and $6$~cm are used for the analysis.
 Table \ref{tab:FIRRadioObs} shows the radio polarimetric data that were publicly available and kindly shared by the authors of the associated manuscripts.
 These datasets were obtained using observations of the Effelsberg 100-m single-dish radio-telescope, in combination with datasets from the Karl G. Jansky Very Large Array (VLA) when available.
+The beam sizes for the radio polarization vary from target to target between 6\arcsec\ to 15\arcsec.
+The physical beam sizes (in pc) of the original available datasets are described in Table \ref{tab:FIRRadioObs}.
 We refer to the original manuscripts shown in Table \ref{tab:FIRRadioObs} for a complete description of the observations and analysis of the datasets used in our work.
 Longer wavelength ($18$, $20$ cm) observations can be strongly affected by Faraday rotation \citep{Beck2019}, and are thus not considered in this work.

 For each galaxy and radio wavelength, the Stokes $IQU$ were convolved with a Gaussian kernel to match the beam size (full-width-half-maximum; FWHM) of HAWC+ at the bands shown in Table \ref{tab:FIRRadioObs}.
-Then, we reprojected each radio polarimetric observation to the associated HAWC+ observations per galaxy and per band to match the same pixel scale and field-of-view (FOV).
-Finally, the fractional and angle of polarization, and polarized flux were computed, accounting for the level of polarization bias.
+Then, we reprojected each dataset to the largest beam size per galaxy and per band, matching the same pixel scale and field-of-view (FOV).
+Finally, the fractional degree ($P$) and angle of polarization ($PA$), and polarized flux ($PI$) were computed, accounting for the level of polarization bias.
 To avoid biased results due to the number of measurements across the galaxy, we only use radio polarization measurements that are spatially coincident with the HAWC+ observations.
 The radio polarization maps are used to spatially correlate the polarization arising from synchrotron emission with that arising from thermal emission by means of magnetically aligned dust grains observed with HAWC+.
 Throughout this manuscript, the results at $3$ and $6$~cm are very similar, within their uncertainties.